Abraham-newbie/Predicting_Crime_From_Space/README.md

 ---

-This notebook uses a relatively novel method of crime analysis, by using nighttime-satellite data derived from [VIIRS Nighttime Satellite Light Images](https://developers.google.com/earth-engine/datasets/catalog/NOAA_VIIRS_DNB_MONTHLY_V1_VCMSLCFG) to predict and analyze crime and police response from geo-spatial data provided by the US city of Portland, Oregon.
+This notebook uses a relatively novel method of crime analysis, using nighttime-satellite data derived from [VIIRS Nighttime Satellite Light Images](https://developers.google.com/earth-engine/datasets/catalog/NOAA_VIIRS_DNB_MONTHLY_V1_VCMSLCFG) to predict and analyze crime and police response from geo-spatial data provided by the US city of Portland, Oregon.